New Perspectives on Central European and Transatlantic Migration, 1800-2000

 Friday, March 9 (Room 101, Quantum)

 9:00 – 10:30 Panel II: Migrant Professionals: Biographies of Mobility

-- Dr. Joseph Malherek (Columbian College of Arts and Sciences) - “The Industrialist and the Artist: László Moholy-Nagy, Walter Paepcke, and the New Bauhaus in Chicago, 1937-1946”
+- Dr. Joseph Malherek (George Washington University) - “The Industrialist and the Artist: László Moholy-Nagy, Walter Paepcke, and the New Bauhaus in Chicago, 1937-1946”

-- Dr. Florian Traussnig (ACIPSS Graz) - “The Paradox Privilege of Being a Refugee: Edward Said’s Concept of ‘Contrapuntal Awareness’ Exemplified in the Wartime Biography of Austro-American poster Artist Henry Koerner (1938-1946)”
+- Dr. Florian Traussnig (ACIPSS Graz) - “The Paradoxical Privilege of Being a Refugee: Edward Said’s Concept of ‘Contrapuntal Awareness’ Exemplified in the Wartime Biography of Austro-American poster Artist Henry Koerner (1938-1946)”

 10:45 – 12:15 Panel III: Examining Migrant Networks: Institutions, Families, and Letters

 - Prof. Dr. Waldemar Zacharasiewicz (University of Vienna) - “Transatlantic Networks and their Significance for Refugees/Exiles from Central Europe (1930s-1940s)”

 - Prof. Dr. Annemarie Steidl (University of Vienna) - “Marriage Projects of Migrants from Austria-Hungary in the US, 1860s to 1930s”

 - Dr. Dorota Kolodziejczyk (Wroclaw University) - “From Exile to Migrancy: Central European Models of Cosmopolitical Writing”